jeqcho/myharvard_qguide_scraper/README.md

 - HDS and XREG has bug where their catalog number of the pagination process has a suffix that doesn't appear in the actual URL.
 Right now, we catch this error when it happens and remove that suffix on the go.
 There might be a better way to do this.
 - The `src/qguide` code is ancient (pre-Cursor) and can benefit from better design.
 For example, one can get a better methodology for the gems, especially given LLMs nowadays.
 - There are duplicates on the myHarvard pagination.
 For example, for 2025 Fall, you can find similar classes (e.g. see Ochestra) on [page 29](https://beta.my.harvard.edu/?q=&school=All&sort=relevance&page=29&Term=2025+Fall&term=All) and on [page 47](https://beta.my.harvard.edu/?q=&school=All&sort=relevance&page=47&Term=2025+Fall&term=All).
 Right now we drop duplicate rows at `get_all_course_data.py`, but there might be a better way to do this.
+- Sometimes, the unique code in `qguide` is not unique when two people with the same last name teach the course together (see GENED 1069 - Courtney Lamberth, Fall 2024).
+Currently, we simply drop duplicates in `src/hugems/combine.py`.
+- Instead of manually copying over the release files we can programmatically do that.
+- At time of writing March 31 2025, the beta myharvard search doesn't show the course level (though it allows filtering by it).
+Implement course level scraping somehow. (the old myharvard has it).
+- The new search groups the EXPOS 20 courses under a single course as different sections suffixing the URL with `201`, `202` etc, though they have different course IDs.
+We currently don't have EXPOS 20 scrapped because we scrape by assuming all the URLs begin with `001`.